Oldest Civilisations Lost in the Sands of Time

 The Mayan civilisation was originally located in present-day Yucatan and today its descendants can found in Quintana Roo, Campeche, and Yucatan in Mexico and south through Guatemala and Honduras.
 Flourishing from approximately 2600BC in Central America, the Mayan civilisation is most well-known for the calendar they created and at their peak they were 19 million strong.

 Culturally rich in comparison to their contemporaries, the reason behind the collapse of this astounding civilisation during the 8th-9th centuries remains a mystery today.
-We can’t help but wonder if this ancient people would’ve enjoyed today’s mobile casinos Canada as they were enduringly curious!
+We can’t help but wonder if this ancient people would’ve enjoyed today’s top Canadian mobile casino as they were enduringly curious!

 World-renowned for their remarkable culture, pharaohs, and abiding pyramids, the ancient Egyptian civilisation formed around 3150BC and prospered until 30BC.
 Originally located along the banks of the Nile, the political unification of Upper and Lower Egypt took place under the first pharaoh Narmer who was the first king of the First Dynasty.